Skip to main content

 Consider a student revising 10 GCSE subjects.
 With cramming, they might spend 8 hours the day before each exam, for a total of 80 hours of revision — most of which will be forgotten within a week.

 With spaced repetition, they might spend 30 minutes per subject per week over 16 weeks.
-That is also 80 hours total, but the knowledge is reviewed multiple times at optimal intervals.
-Research suggests they will retain 2–3 times more information on exam day, and far more in the months afterwards.
+That’s also 80 hours total, but the knowledge is reviewed multiple times at optimal intervals.
+Research suggests they’ll retain 2–3 times more information on exam day, and far more in the months afterwards.

 Same time investment.
 Dramatically different results.
-The only catch is that spaced repetition requires planning ahead, which is exactly what most students avoid.
+The only catch?
+Spaced repetition requires planning ahead.
+Which is exactly what most students avoid.

 Making It Sustainable

-The biggest risk with spaced repetition is not that it does not work — it is that students abandon it because the daily sessions feel less dramatic than a last-minute cramming session.
-There is no adrenaline rush.
+The biggest risk with spaced repetition isn’t that it doesn’t work — it’s that students abandon it.
+The daily sessions feel less dramatic than a last-minute cramming session.
+No adrenaline rush.
 No sense of heroic effort.
 Just steady, consistent review.

 But that consistency is the point.
 Fifteen minutes of spaced review each day is worth more than five hours of panicked cramming the night before.
-It is less stressful, more effective, and it actually builds the kind of durable knowledge that transfers from one exam to the next.
+Less stressful.
+More effective.
+And it actually builds the kind of durable knowledge that transfers from one exam to the next.

 UpGrades builds spaced repetition directly into your revision schedule, automatically bringing back topics at the right intervals based on your performance.
-You do not have to manage the scheduling yourself — the system tracks what you know, what you are forgetting, and when you need to review.
+You don’t have to manage the scheduling yourself — the system tracks what you know, what you’re forgetting, and when you need to review.
 That means you can focus on actually learning, rather than planning when to learn.

 The science is settled.
-Cramming does not work.
+Cramming doesn’t work.
 Spaced repetition does.
-The only question is whether you will start early enough to benefit from it.
+The only question is whether you’ll start early enough to benefit from it.

 Related reading: